develephant/coronium-core-docs/docs-src/docs/server/modules/pages/api.md

 |destPath|Path to store the file relative to the __files__ directory.|_String_|__Y__|
 |unique|Generate a unique file name for the file.
 Default: __false__|_Boolean_|__N__|

+!!! tip "Public Files"
+    If you plan on displaying uploaded images or allowing downloads of your files from the browser, make sure to save them to the _public_ directory.

 __Example__

 ```lua